How To Conduct a Gap Analysis in Project Management

 Gap analysis is only relevant if it is completed by corrective action.
 In reality, it is only the first step in a long process.

-It gives you a clear picture of where you need to improve.
-Your role is then to find ways to close these gaps, which requires a well-thought-out strategy.
+It gives you a clear view of the points that need to be corrected.
+Your role is then to find ways to close these gaps, which requires a thoughtful strategy in place.

 Use budget variance analysis tools